dennismogaka/SALES-PERFORMANCE-ANALYSIS/README.md

 ## SALES BREAKDOWN
 a)	**Sales by product**
 Best-selling product: Beauty products (24% of total revenue).
-Underperforming product: Electronics (19% of the total Revenue).
+Underperforming product: Electronics (19% of the total Revenue)
 b)	**Sales by region**
 There was a decline in sales for all regions from 2026-2027 due to low discounts offered to the customers.
 There was a 31% decline in sales.